standardco/handbook/things.md

 ## Cultural Activity

 Once a month we *try* to get out of the building and do something totally unrelated to technology.
-We've done a blacksmithing class, gone to the park to throw the frisbee, etc. Coming up we have an excursion to learn how to climb trees and we're planning a visit to the CDC Museum.
+We've done a blacksmithing class, gone to the park to throw the frisbee, habitat builds, etc. A few summers ago we had a "Plant Draft" where we wanted to see who could do the best job growing an indoor plant.

+Coming up we have an excursion to learn how to climb trees and we're planning a visit to the CDC Museum.

 ## One year anniversary!